shutterstock_1880314864.jpg

 Applicants are required to participate in training – feedback from adopters is that they really value the opportunity, with others, to think in detail about the skills they will need and the children needing adoption

 • This mandatory training takes place during Stage 1 of the prospective adopter process, alongside the process of statutory checks.
-The focus of this training, delivered over two consecutive days, is to explore is adoption right for you and the journey children go on in order to reach the point of a plan of permanence by way of adoption, including the implications of the lived experience of children requiring adoption.
-Areas of focus include:
+The focus of this training, delivered over three consecutive days, is to explore is adoption right for you and the journey children go on in order to reach the point of a plan of permanence by way of adoption, including the implications of the lived experience of children requiring adoption.
+You will be provided with a handbook once accepted into stage 1.
+The handbook will include information to aid your learning and development and support you through your assessment.

 Adopt North East also represents the voices of children and birth families within the presentation.